A Brief History

 Today it is fashionable to downplay or even deny the extent of the World War II Holocaust in which 6 million Jews are claimed to have been murdered, however, the countless verifiable massacres of Jews and plunderings of their communities in dozens of countries throughout history justify the Jewish desire to have a country of their own for their own protection.
 This need is further confirmed by the actions of ISIS (Sunni Muslim fundamentalists), as they march across Iraq today, massacring any Iraqi Jews they find along the way (as well as Christians or anyone who disagrees with them).

 Whether you agree with Jewish nationalists or not, the evidence that they present in support of their own country Israel’s right to exist is certainly substantial.
-Questions for students: Could Jews live forever safely in countries like the U.S. or Canada?
+Question for students (and subscribers): Could Jews live forever safely in countries like the U.S. or Canada?
 It might seem so, but history shows that sooner or later every place that Jews have lived becomes dangerous for them.
 What do you think?
 Do Jews in today’s world need a homeland?
 If so, where should it be?
 If not, why not?
-Feel free to join in on the discussion.
+Feel free to join in on the discussion in the comments section below this article.

 For another interesting event that happened on August 24, please see the History and Headlines article: “10 Ways People Died in the Middle Ages.”